 - Goldman Sachs recommends companies with large domestic sales exposure in the event of a global trade war.

-Goldman Sachs warned its clients that if President Donald Trump does implement a protectionist trade policy, it could start a global trade war and lead to a market drop.
+The firm warned its clients then that if Trump does implement a protectionist trade policy, it could start a global trade war and lead to a market drop.

 "Below the surface of the market, trade conflict would benefit the performance of the most domestic-facing U.S. stocks relative to the most foreign-facing firms," he wrote.

-Here are seven companies in Goldman's domestic sales basket.
+Here are seven companies in Goldman's domestic sales basket that the strategist recommended.